Builders Squad Ltd logo

 What Fake Reviews Look Like

-Fake negative reviews usually follow a recognizable pattern.
+Fake negative reviews usually follow a recognisable pattern.
 Some common red flags include:

 • Vague or generic complaints – Reviews that lack specific details about the service, product, or experience.